Cozary/Nameless-Trinkets/docs/trinkets/dark_nelumbo.md

 - **Is Enable**: Determines whether the trinket's effect is active or not.

 ## Notes:
--You will still take damage from the lava.
+- You will still take damage from the lava.